-This is an immense subject; multiple current detectors are in existence (although not yet at a sensitivity likely to detect astrophysical sources), and many things are currently being learned.
+This is an immense subject; multiple current detectors are in existence, and many things are currently being learned.
 We will therefore only discuss the very basics of laser interferometer detectors.

 Since gravitational waves at lowest order are quadrupolar instead of dipolar, the polarization patterns are different from what we are used to for electromagnetic radiation.
 That is, you recall that if an EM wave is traveling in the z direction, then all polarizations are combinations of a linear polarization in the x direction, and a linear polarization in the y direction (rotation with time gives elliptical polarization in general).
 Gravitational waves are also transverse (i.e., there is no component in the propagation direction, here taken along the z axis), but the fundamental modes are what are known as the + and \times modes.